 Originally both parcels were the property of Elijah Northrop, Lenox businessman and state representative for one year in 1817.
 Upon his death in 1834, the land was divided in two and willed to two different people.
 By purchasing both pieces at auction, the Appleton sisters reunited the Northrop after 50 years.
 The sisters then hired Charles Folsom McKim of the architectural firm, McKim, Mead, and White, to design their cottage.

 That was the beginning of our story.
 In 1830 there was a small piece in the local newspaper about the property.
-It is foolish to call it prophesy or forewarning, and yet.

 A 9-year-old boy fell from a cart in front of the home of Elijah Northrop.
 He was severely injured.
 Onlookers carried the child into Northrop’s house.
 Northrop called his physician but "the physician’s skill was of no avail and the boy died."

 In 1884, less than a year after starting work on the Appleton’s house, McKim wrote to Samuel G. Ward (Highwood and Oakswood).
 "I wanted to have the pleasure of writing to you myself to let you know of an unexpected and great happiness that has come to me.
 I am engaged to b married to your neighbor Miss Appleton."